api-check/magento2-module/README.md

 Once configured, the ApiCheck module will automatically validate addresses entered by your customers during checkout.
 Invalid addresses will prompt the user to correct them, ensuring accurate shipping information.

 ## Support
-For any issues or questions regarding the ApiCheck module, please refer to the [ApiCheck support page](https://apicheck.com/support) or contact support via the Magento Marketplace.
+For any issues or questions regarding the ApiCheck module, please refer to the [ApiCheck support page](https://apicheck.nl/contact).

 ## License
 This module is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.